ksvedal/minid-mockups/README.md

 [React documentation](https://reactjs.org/).

 Additional documentation and guides for React and Create React App can be found within the respective documentation sites.

+## Future work

+Future work should involve conducting extensive user testing and evaluation of all three implementations to identify the best combination of design elements that optimize security and user experience.
+By addressing the identified weaknesses and building on the strengths of each prototype, a more robust and user-friendly MinID platform can be achieved.

 ## Contributors